Widget Designer

 It is encouraged that Widgets are styled this way because:

-• Hand crafted TailwindCSS config made specifically for E-ink displays
+TailwindCSSconfig made specifically for E-ink displays - Auto-complete support for

 Prettier formatting